Today we said goodbye to Mao, aka Blue kitty, Floofy Pants, and Big Blue Girl.

 She’d go ‘walkies’ with me around the house and spent a lot of time asleep on my desk, and most recently on my office couch.

-Finally she stopped eating, and was looking quite haggard, so we took her on her last visit to the vets.
-She was curious and alert to end, and was very keen to explore the little room there.
-Like Getzger and Sprinkles before her she breathed her last in Ginger’s arms.
+Finally, she stopped eating and was looking quite haggard, so we took her on her last visit to the vets.
+She was curious and alert to the end, and was very keen to explore the little room there.
+Like Getzger and Sprinkles before her, she breathed her last in Ginger’s arms.